Equity Interest Definition

 Equity Interest Explanation

 To mitigate the risk of business a financial derivative known as an equity interest rate swap has been created.
-Explained simply, this is an agreement where future success of a business, measured in cash flows, is agreed to be shared between two businesses.
+This is an agreement where future success of a business, measured in cash flows, is agreed to be shared between two businesses.
 If one business sees success, it pays a portion of this success to the other.
 In the event that the other business sees success, the other business would then pay the first company a portion of their cash flows.
 An equity interest rate correlation between the cash flows of the two businesses assures that none sees failure outright.

 Equity Interest Example